GSA/piv-guides/Template-2.md

 Italics use underscores.
 This is _italics_.
 Bold uses asterisks.
 This is **bold**.

-Bullets use the dash, followed by two spaces.
+Use two spaces, an asterisk, plus one space to start a bullet list.   use the dash, followed by two spaces.

+  * The asterisk symbol denotes a bulleted item,
+    * This is a second-level bullet - An indented asterisk denotes a second level bullet

 -  Bullet 1
 -  Bullet 2

 Numbered lists can use numbers, and the lists will automatically increment for you.

   1. Numbered List 1
   1. Numbered List 2
+    1. Numbered sublist 1
+    2. Numbered sublist 2

 ## Sub Section2